aarmey/ml-for-bioe/lectures/clustering.md

 :::

-# K-means
+# K-means, an iterative clustering algorithm

 ::: columns

 :::: column
-- An iterative partitioning clustering algorithm
 - Initialize: Pick K random points as cluster centers
-	- Alternate:
+- Alternate until no assignments change:
 	1. Assign data points to closest cluster center
-		2. Change the cluster center to the average of its assigned points – Stop when no points’ assignments change
+	2. Change the cluster center to the average of its assigned points
 ::::

 ![ ](./lectures/figs/lec13/kmeans1.png){ width=30% }

 :::

-# K-means
+# K-means, an iterative clustering algorithm

 ::: columns

 :::: column
-- An iterative partitioning clustering algorithm
 - Initialize: Pick K random points as cluster centers
-	- Alternate:
+- Alternate until no assignments change:
 	1. Assign data points to closest cluster center
-		2. Change the cluster center to the average of its assigned points – Stop when no points’ assignments change
+	2. Change the cluster center to the average of its assigned points
 ::::

 ![ ](./lectures/figs/lec13/kmeans2.png){ width=30% }